Stem Cell Therapy for Parkinsons

 According to John Hopkins Univeristy, there are 6 possible medication-free ways of naturally treating Parkinson's Disease:

 - Tai Chi

 - Massage Therapy

 Stem cell therapy for Parkinson's helps the production of dopamine in the body, this because once transplanted the stem cells they can repopulate the damaged parts of the brain, though it's strong paracrine effects and can differentiate into lost dopaminergic neurons or other damaged supporting cells to improve motor functions of the brain.

 GIOSTAR Mexico has a unique approach to stem cell therapy for Parkinson's and provides a personalized therapy.
 We have mastered the technology for isolating a maximum number of viable stem cells from either the autologous sources of your own body or allogeneically with the matched donor to treat a wide range of diseases.
 We are the licensed, private organization with the excellent, well-equipped state of the art facility to isolate process and enrich the viable number of stem cells, which can be re-infused back into the patient’s body.

 How much is Stem Cell Therapy for Parkinson's?

-Stem cell therapy cost for Parkinson's Disease, starts at $5,590.00 USD.
+Stem cell therapy cost for Parkinson's Disease, starts at $8,500.00 USD for one application (half-treatment).
 Pricing highly depends on the personalized protocol that the Medical Director determines based on each patient's condition.
-What does this include?
+What may this include?

 - Transportation from hotel-clinic, clinic-hotel and airport-hotel as well as hotel-airport (mainly for our Clinics in Playa del Carmen and Guadalajara; our Clinic in Los Algodones, due to its proximity to the US-Mexico border crossing, we pick up patients on the border or at Yuma Airport and take them to our clinic or their hotel)